ericswpark/2025-sighorse/main.typ

 While the migration itself was successful, maintaining the site will continue until we no longer need it or migrate off to something new.
-We already have a couple of ideas planned for the rewritten events site, such as a whole new design that can only be tested on events as a sort of testing ground.
+We already have a couple of ideas planned for the rewritten events site, most notably a redesign that will allow us to test out ideas for our upcoming overall brand renewal.
+As the codebase has been cleaned up, testing out new changes should be comparatively easy as we no longer have to account for features that we no longer use, such as the RSVP capabilities of the old events site.

 After the migrated site launched, we received feedback that submitting new events and retrospectives through GitHub pull-requests add significant friction.
 This